 Zack Snyder is a filmmaker who has defined the visual look of Hollywood movies.
 His distinct style is characterized by striking visuals and an unmistakable color palette.
 If you watch his movies, there is one thing that is always present: monochromatic color schemes.

 Snyder’s first foray into filmmaking was with a short called “The Dead Matter.”
 The film was about a group of people trapped in a morgue during the zombie apocalypse.

 He did not have much money to make this movie so he had to be creative with how he used color.
 The film is almost entirely in black and white but Snyder wanted to use the red blood as a point of emphasis.

 Instead of adding color to the blood digitally, he used color gels on the lights illuminating the morgue set.
 This created an eerily beautiful effect that helped add a sense of realism to the scene.

 This simple technique of using what you already have and repurposing it can be applied to any creative project.
 In fact, you can take this technique even further by taking something that appears in one scene and applying it to another scene.

 A good example of this is from “300,” where Snyder uses red blood on Leonidas’ sword throughout the entire movie.

 Zack Snyder Color Grading In Films

 **Color grading is the process of adding color and contrast to a black-and-white film, or adjusting the colors of a filmed scene.
-Although color grading has been around since the birth of cinema as a way to correct white balance issues, it’s only recently become a part of the filmmaking process, due to digital technology that allows filmmakers to manipulate images in post-production.
+Although color grading has been around since the birth of cinema as a way to correct white balance issues, it’s only recently become a part of the filmmaking process due to digital technology.

 TECHNIQUE: Color correction usually happens after the production company has finished shooting.
 In some cases, a director will work with an editor before shooting to ensure that the entire film will be color graded with a similar look.